Letheward/ErgoVim/README.md

 Download from [release](https://github.com/Letheward/ErgoVim/releases) or clone this repository.
 Read the `vimrc` file before install.

 If you already have a setup, ignore everything under `Personal Customizations` in the `vimrc`, and copy the rest to your vim config.
-ErgoVim remap basically everykey, so it will probably break a lot of things, and you need to solve that yourself.
+ErgoVim remaps almost every key, so it will probably break a lot of things, and you need to solve that yourself.

 If you are new to Vim and don't have any setup, just throw the `vimrc` file to your vim config directory.
 You can find it by: